-- 2.1 The general task of the BoD of an SPA as outlined by article 2380-bis of ICC is to implement the company's corporate purpose and to ensure that this is achieved in compliance with the law, by managing and supervising the conduct of the company's business.
-Therefore, both the ordinary and the extraordinary management of the company are exclusively entrusted to the BoD which is entitled to carry out any transaction aimed either directly or indirectly at implementing the corporate purpose of the company, within the limits set out by the law, by the company's Articles, or by the corporate bodies (ie the shareholders' meeting which appointed the directors or the BoD itself where there has been a delegation of powers to certain directors). - 2.2 The conduct of the BoD is coordinated by a chairman (appointed in a shareholders' meeting or selected by the BoD among its members) who usually has the power to call and conduct meetings, unless the company's Articles provide otherwise. - 2.3 For the purposes of the daily management of the company, the Articles may entrust the BoD with the power to delegate most of its functions to an executive committee

-(composed of certain BoD members) or to one or more directors (who are described as "Managing Directors").
+- The general task of the Board of Directors of an 2.1.
+SPA (the "BoD") as outlined by article 2380-bis of ICC is to implement the company's corporate purpose and to ensure that this is achieved in compliance with the law, by managing and supervising the conduct of the company's business.
+Therefore, both the ordinary and the extraordinary management of the company are exclusively entrusted to the BoD which is entitled to carry out any transaction aimed either directly or indirectly at implementing the corporate purpose of the company, within the limits set out by the law, by the company's Articles or by the corporate bodies (ie the shareholders' meeting which appointed the directors or the board of directors itself where there has been a delegation of powers to certain directors). - 2.2.
+The conduct of the BoD is coordinated by a chairman (appointed in a shareholders' meeting or selected by the BoD among its members) who usually has the power to call and conduct meetings, unless the company's Articles provide otherwise. - 2.3.
+For the purposes of the daily management of the company, the Articles may entrust the BoD with the power to delegate most of its functions to an executive committee (composed of certain BoD members) or to one or more directors (who are described as "Managing Directors").
 In the absence of such delegation of powers, the latter rest with the BoD as a whole and joint signatures are required for any action, whatever its importance or value.